Dong-Chen-1031/pyturnstile/README.md

 ### Optional Parameters

 > [!NOTE]
-> For more details on all available parameters, see the [Cloudflare Turnstile documentation](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/#required-parameters)
+> For more details on all available parameters, see the [Cloudflare documentation](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/#required-parameters)

 ```python
 response = turnstile.validate(